BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

+**May 10th, 2022**
+* **Roulette:**
+  * **Select Missions:** Reorganized the submenus closer to the campaign selection menu in HITMAN III.
+This thins out the denser menus, and groups together the sparser ones.
+  * **Roulette Appearance:** For the "Launch Red" and "GOTY White" Theme, the location image background were using CSS filters that were causing lag.
+The filters have been removed, removing this lag, and the images are now theme appropriate themselves now.
+* **Other Fixes:**
+  * When tabbing back to the Roulette main page after generating a roulette, the location background image would be missing.
+  * Updated a number of icons to better match their in-game glyphs, as well as adding icons for the new choices under Select Missions.
+  * Minor theme adjustments.
+* **Current Plans:**
+  * Preparing for Ambrose Island, Hitman III's upcoming new location.
+  * Double checking past work for inconsistencies between game versions, such as NPCs existing in H2/3 that don't in H1 or vice versa.
+If you know of any, please share here on Github's Issues page or in the Hitman Forum thread!

+---

 **April 29th, 2022**
 * **Roulette:**
   * **About & Help:** Added a link to the [Hitman Roulette post on Hitman Forum](https://www.hitmanforum.com/t/13107), in case you have a question or issue and would rather not register here to post.
 * **HITMAN:**
   * **The Showstopper:**
     * **Contract Mode Targets:** 1 removed due to differences between HITMAN III and prior releases.
-* **Current Plans:**
-  * Double checking past work for inconsistencies between game versions, such as NPCs existing in H2/3 that don't in H1 or vice versa.
-If you know of any, please share here on Github's Issues page or in the Hitman Forum thread!
-Otherwise, updates will be slow until the new location "Rocky" is added (unless Freelancer has something the Roulette can add to the experience).

 ---